doomSDey/Task-Management-Full-Stack-Application/README.md

 *   Tasks must have a title, description, and valid status.
 *   Users must be authenticated to perform CRUD operations on tasks.
 *   Tasks are associated with users, and users can only manage their own tasks.
+*   Notification of due tasks occurs only on the day of due date for the task.

 Project Structure
 -----------------